Central Timetabling Office

 "There is only one lecture slot showing - where are my other slots?"

 The timetable will only show lecture slots for your modules so if the department hasn't timetabled any slots for this via the Central Timetable they can't show.
 Also it may be there are only seminar slots timetabled for your module so again these won't show on your PLTT.
-Also if you didn't press CONFIRM in eMR after choosing your modules your status will still be set to be VISITED and needs to be set to CONFIRMED for your choices to come into the timetabling system.
+Also if you didn't press CONFIRM in eMR after choosing your modules your status will still be set to VISITED and needs to be set to CONFIRMED for your choices to come into the timetabling system.
 Go back to eMR and press CONFIRM, then check your PLTT the next working day for your choices to show.

 "What if there isn't a day showing in the grid?"